Volvo XC60 Recharge hybrid - Interior & Comfort

 The XC60 Recharge is slightly different from a conventional automatic, with a sprung gearlever that always returns to its central position - unlike a traditional automatic box that stays in position when you select drive, park or reverse.

 That means if you’re in Drive and want to go into reverse, you need to push it forward once to select neutral, then again to select reverse.
-This is no hardship, but it’s worth noting you can’t tell what drive mode is selected just by checking where the lever physically is, as it always rests in the same position – you need to look at the telltale R, N, and D letters on the central console.
+This is no hardship, but it’s worth noting you can’t tell what drive mode is selected just by checking where the lever physically is, as it always rests in the same position – you need to look at the telltale R, N, and D letters displayed in the instruments.